About the Project:

 The partnership with Aish Israel has also proven very helpful as the Aish World center is an extremely effective site for the climax program and has been a big attraction for the schools and our organizational partners.

 The climax program of our Bnei Mitzva curriculum is a 7-hour program in the Old City of Jerusalem.
-All the grade seven students come and their parents are invited.
+The grade seven students come and their parents are invited.
 It includes a tour of the Jewish Quarter of the Old City, a Bar/Bat Mitzvah Ceremony that the school prepares and performs and our multi media quiz on the Ten Commandments (based on the workshop curriculum) where the youth play with their parents.
-In March-June 2015, we hosted 3500 students and over 1500 parents.

 Measurement and Evaluation: